clawbench/clawbench/README.md

 ---

+**Evaluation Dimension**

+Based on real-world enterprise workflows, ClawBench conducts its evaluations across five core dimensions:

+Office Collaboration：Evaluates the LLM's automated scheduling and document processing capabilities in daily office scenarios, covering logical reasoning tasks like meeting coordination, multi-step financial accounting, and cross-departmental asset provisioning.
+Information Retrieval and Research：Assesses the LLM's ability to scrape data across sources, comprehend reading materials, and utilize long-term memory.
+It requires the LLM to accurately extract and synthesize high-value commercial and industry insights from massive noise.
+Content Creation：Tests the model's performance in long-text generation, cross-modal tool invocation, and style transformation.
+It emphasizes the ability to output professional content and conduct business compliance audits under strict formatting constraints.
+Data Processing and Analysis：Focuses on measuring the LLM's ability to clean unstructured and dirty data, perform relational analysis, detect anomalies, and forecast business trends.
+It requires the generation of accurate business insights and automated reports.
+Software Engineering：Examines the Agent's end-to-end programming practices in real-world development environments, covering complex log troubleshooting, code bug diagnosis, automated environment provisioning, and system configuration refactoring.

+**Evaluation Methodology**

+ClawBench abandons traditional static Q&A testing in favor of an evaluation architecture that highly simulates real-world enterprise development environments.
+Our methodology is built upon two core pillars:

+Isolated Sandboxed Execution

+To test an LLM's true operational capability, every Agent in ClawBench runs inside a strictly isolated virtual sandbox.
+Before a task begins, the sandbox is provisioned with specific business assets (e.g., dirty CSV files, system logs, or configuration manifests).
+The Agent must complete the workflow by actually invoking tools, reading/writing files, or executing code.

+Tri-fold Grading Mechanism

+Because our 30 tasks span vastly different domains—from data parsing to creative business reporting—a one-size-fits-all grading rule is inadequate.
+Therefore, ClawBench designates one of the following three grading types for each specific task:

+Automated：
+Best For: Tasks with deterministic outcomes and strict formatting constraints (e.g., API config setup, JSON data ETL).

+How it Works: Pure Python scripts execute automated assertions.
+These scripts deeply inspect workspace artifacts and structured schemas, often calculating a "Dynamic Ground Truth" at runtime to perform 100% precise, byte-level comparisons against the Agent's output.

+LLM Judge Grading

+Best For: Tasks emphasizing qualitative analysis, content generation, and logical reasoning (e.g., script creation, market research reports).

+How it Works: Employs frontier LLMs as "expert judges."
+Guided by highly concrete, unambiguous scoring rubrics, the judge conducts a multi-dimensional, subjective review of the Agent's methodological logic, tone, and business acumen.

+Hybrid Grading

+Best For: Complex workflows that require both hard engineering constraints and soft business communication (e.g., anomaly detection, sales forecasting).

+How it Works: Combines the strengths of both approaches.
+Automated scripts secure the objective baseline (e.g., math accuracy, strict negative constraints against PII leakage), while the LLM Judge evaluates the high-level business insights.
+The final score is a weighted combination (typically 50/50) of both assessments.

 ## 🚀 Coming Soon**The official ClawBench website and full interactive leaderboard are launching soon!** You will be able to experience dynamic data filtering, detailed model comparisons, and comprehensive task breakdown reports.